Aggregate-Intellect/sherpa/apps/slackbot/README.md

     docker build -it slackbot .
     docker run -p 3000:3000 slackbot
     ```
 2. Expose the server to the internet using a tool like ngrok.
-Not required in hosted on public IP
+(This step is not required if you are hosting the app on a public IP address.)

 3. Set up the Slack app's Event Subscriptions and provide the ngrok URL as the Request URL.
-    * **NOTE:** When add the url to the Slack app, make sure to append `/slack/events` at the end as this is the default path used by Slack Bolt.
+    * **NOTE:** When adding the url to the Slack app, make sure to append `/slack/events` at the end as this is the default path used by Slack Bolt.

 ## Development
 ### Linting and formating